Contra Roosh V. on Evolution

 I know dozens of men personally who have had sex with over 100 women, but I do not know one who engages in purposeful reproduction, even though they are so easily able to.
 We are all “errors” of evolution, along with billions of other human beings.

-Evolution requires high child mortality that is absent in humans
+Evolution requires high child mortality that is absent in humans.

 For the “strongest” to survive, the weak must continually die.
 Darwin suggested levels that can be interpreted as over 50%.
 But in human beings, nearly everyone survives, even the weakest, meaning that natural selection is no longer selecting for the strong, thanks in part to medical advances.
 If natural selection is not selecting, and not ensuring that only the strong pass on their genes, evolution is not occurring in humans.

-No, that’s a common misconception.
-It’s not that the strongest survive, it’s that the fittest reproduce.
-What counts as fitness depends on the environment.
+Fitness depends on the environment.
 In every environment, some people have more offspring than others.
 The modern environment is no exception.
 Selection continues.
 Gene frequencies are changing in the human population.
 If anything, they are changing more rapidly than before, because the selective pressures have shifted so dramatically.
+What was adaptive in the past (such as postponing child-bearing) can be maladaptive today.

 …there will be in every species a severe struggle for life among conspecifics, and a high child mortality.
 And that is the very thing, of course, which is needed to ensure in turn that in every species there will be that natural selection which is, according to the Darwinian theory, the vera causa of evolution.